chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

-outside her house][6] because she was an outspoken critic of right-wing-'hindutva'-politics and was present at the forefront of many protests, including the protest against the smearing of Kannada writer Yogesh master’s face with black ink.
+outside her house][6] because she was an outspoken critic of right-wing-'hindutva'-politics and was present at the forefront of many protests, including the protest against the smearing of Kannada writer Yogesh Master’s face with black ink.

 When Punya Prasun Bajpayi, in his show _Masterstroke_ uncovered some false claims made by Prime Minister regarding a rural lady by interviewing her, TV